jscs-dev/node-jscs/CONTRIBUTING.md

 ##### Before submitting a PR

 1. Please review our suggested [commit message format](#commit-message-format).
-1. Make sure you have tests for your modifications (we use [Mocha](http://visionmedia.github.io/mocha/) and [Assert](http://nodejs.org/api/assert.html))
+1. Make sure you have tests for your modifications (we use [Mocha](https://mochajs.org/) and [Assert](http://nodejs.org/api/assert.html))
- - Tests for rules are located in `test/rules`
+ - Tests for rules are located in `test/specs/rules`
- - Tests for presets are located in `test/options/preset`
+ - Code to validate default presets are located in `test/data/options/preset`
 1. Run `npm test` locally to catch any JSHint and JSCS errors.

 ##### Why did you close my pull request or issue?